 We have closed our doors again at the request of the government.
 Hopefully not for too long this time.
-We would like to take this opportunity to thank you all for your continued support and hope you stay safe and well through this lockdown.
+We would like to take this opportunity to thank you all for your continued support and hope you stay safe and well through this period.
 We promise we’ll be back.

 0207 833 2160

 A Public House has stood on this land since 1809, Originally built as the New Red Lion it was rebuilt in 1924 with a butcher’s shop to the front corner and the bar at the side.
 It started life 24 St John Street Road in 1833.
 Moved to 30 St John Street Road in 1848 and renumbered again to 68 St John Street and later to its home today at 292 St John Street, by 1910.
 This pub traded as the Bull, Queen Boadicea, The Boadicea and The Blacksmith and the Toffeemaker.

 (1547 - 1613)